magriln/MATH-4640-Project/Project.md

 ### Numerical Analysis Applications of SVD<a name="analysis"></a>

 #### Matrix Properties<a name="matrices"></a>
 Below we note a few important applications of SVD in regards to linear algebra and numberical analysis.
-One main benefit is its ability to compute other aspects regarding matrices that we list below:
+One main benefit is its ability to compute other aspects regarding matrices that we list below<sup>[[9]](#text)</sup>:
 - **Minimum norm solution:** given a system of equations $Ax\cong b$ we can determine the following,
 $$x = \sum_{\sigma_{i}\neq0} \frac{u_{i}^{T}b}{\sigma_{i}}v_{i}$$
 - **Euclidean matrix norm:** Can be given by $||A|| _{2} = \sigma_{max}$